 My country and my world.

 “To Make the Best Better”

 4-H Members are boys and girls between 8 years old and in the third grade to 19 years old.
 They live in cities, suburban neighborhoods, small towns and farms.
 They join 4-H because it’s fun.
 It provides opportunities to work and play with friends, to learn about and do interesting things and to develop leadership skills.

 A special 4-H Clover Kids program is available for children in kindergarten through the second grade, ages five through eight.

 4-H gives young people the opportunity to explore new things…from photography to rocketry, and everything between.
 Call 817-884-1291 for details.

-Individuals with disabilities who require an auxiliary aid, services, or accommodation in order to participate in meetings or events are encouraged to contact Cindy Bryant CEA-4-H at least ten days prior to the event at 817-884-1291 at the Tarrant County Texas AgriLife Extension office.
+Individuals with disabilities who require an auxiliary aid, services, or accommodation in order to participate in meetings or events are encouraged to contact the 4-H office at least ten days prior to the event at 817-884-1291 at the Tarrant County Texas AgriLife Extension office.

 Educational programs of the Texas A&M AgriLife Extension Service are open to all people without regard to reace, color, religion, sex, national origin, age, disability, genetic information or veteran status.
 The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating.